Financial Aid Satisfactory Academic Progress

 SAP appeals will be reviewed by a UWG committee comprised of F.A. staff.
 A student who wishes to appeal the decision of the SAP Appeal Committee may submit a request for a review by the 2nd Appeal Committee.
 Any further request for appeal will be sent to the Director of Financial Aid.
 The decision of the Director of Financial Aid is final.

 If a student's SAP appeal is granted by either the SAP Appeal Committee, 2nd Appeal Committee, or the Director of Financial Aid, the student will gain eligibility for continued federal, state, or institutional financial aid eligibility for one semester only.
 The student and a representative from the Financial Aid Office will work cooperatively with the student's academic advisor and the Center for Academic Success to put together an academic success plan that will be monitored throughout the semester to be sure the student is making proper academic progress.
-In cases where it is mathematically impossible to bring the GPA or Pace of Progression ratio to required standards within one semester, the academic plan may be developed across multiple semesters, but it will be evaluated at the conclusion of each semester to be certain that the requirements at each checkpoint are being properly achieved b the student.
+In cases where it is mathematically impossible to bring the GPA or Pace of Progression ratio to required standards within one semester, the academic plan may be developed across multiple semesters, but it will be evaluated at the conclusion of each semester to be certain that the requirements at each checkpoint are being properly achieved by the student. *Please note that students are limited to 3 granted appeals*

 If a student's SAP appeal is denied by either the SAP Appeal Committee, 2nd Appeal Committee, or the Director of Financial Aid, the student will not be eligible for federal, state or institutional financial aid until the student improves the GPA and Pace of Progression ratio to required standards.